-Stella Betts, Critic Michael Storm, Mentor Columbia University Graduate School of Architecture Preservation and Planning Arch 4102.01 / Core II Spring 2016 Form Follows Photon Library of Light and Shadow photon noun Physics a particle representing a quantum of light or other electromagnetic radiation.
+Stella Betts, Critic Andrea Chiney, Mentor

+Columbia University Graduate School of Architecture Preservation and Planning Arch 4102.01 / Core II Spring 2017

+Form Follows Photon

+Library of Light and Shadow

+photon

+noun Physics

+a particle representing a quantum of light or other electromagnetic radiation.
 A photon carries energy proportional to the radiation frequency but has zero rest mass.

-ORIGIN early 20th cent.: from Greek phos, phot- 'light,' on the pattern of electron.
+ORIGIN early 20th cent.: from Greek phos, phot-'light,' on the pattern of electron.

 "Such is our way of thinking - we find beauty not in the thing itself but in the patterns of shadows, the light and the darkness, that one thing against another creates."
 1 This studio explores the current changing nature and cultural significance of the space of the public library through the lens of light and shadow.
-Emphasis will be given to the 'where' and the 'how' of the library.
-We will study the site(s) for literacy, learning, training, sharing and gathering, focussing on the importance of the human experience and qualities of these spaces.
-Locale / Local LIGHT "The purpose of the Heliotrope regulations is to guarantee access to sunlight and to a direct relationship to the sky, which is considered in all spaces of human use..."2 New York City, located 40.7127'N Latitude, is a dense city of buildings with different heights more often than not oriented off of a true North-South axis.
+The studio will ask the question - what qualities make space?
+We will study the site(s) for literacy, learning, training, sharing and gathering, focusing on the importance of the human experience and character of these spaces.
+LIGHT Construction How do we structure space?
+Does a space of light necessarily need to be constructed of light materials?
+Does darkness always come from heavy materials?
+How do our experiences and expectations of the quality of space influence the way that we think about structure and materials?
+What are the possibilities that transcend conventions?
+Locale / Local LIGHT "The purpose of the Heliotrope regulations is to guarantee access to sunlight and to a direct relationship to the sky, which is considered in all spaces of human use..."
+New York City, located 40.7127'N Latitude, is a dense city of buildings with different heights more often than not oriented off of a true North-South axis.
 If we assume (for the purposes of this studio) that all public buildings (in this case a public library), have a right to light - a required minimum amount of light dictated by a presupposed and updated building code (similar to the legal light and air requirements for NY residential buildings), how would this change the city and its public buildings?
 What does it mean to design a building in the city that guarantees access to natural light?
 How might light and shadow, as an organizing principal, re-configure the contemporary library from the outside in and the inside out?
 And how does electric light play in to this equation?
 Literacy, Learning + LIGHT Throughout history, light has often been associated with knowledge.
 The Middle Ages were considered the Dark Ages in contrast to the Age of the Enlightenment.
 The idea of a Library's central reading room as a place of study illuminated by natural light plays with this idea of light and knowledge.
-Controlling light and shadow has been important both for bringing natural and even light in to central reading rooms and individual reading carrels as well as mitigating the amount of light - keeping light out - to protect books from damage and deteriorization and reducing direct sunlight and glare.
+Controlling light and shadow has been important both for bringing natural and even light in to central reading rooms and individual reading carrels as well as mitigating the amount of light keeping light out - to protect books from damage and deteriorization and reducing direct sunlight and glare.
 What are the benefits, problems and challenges with bringing more light or more shadow into our Libraries?
 What spaces are more conducive to light and what are more conducive to darkness (shadow)?